 Although traditionally an American event, Black Friday has been adopted into Canadian culture and now surpasses Boxing Day as the most popular shopping event among Canadians.
 According to the Retail Council of Canada's (RCC) second annual Holiday Shopping Survey, 43% of Canadian shoppers plan to open their wallets on Black Friday, compared to the 34% who plan to buy on Boxing Day.
-What’s more, the RCC survey indicates that half of the people planning to shop Black Friday will do it in-store compared to online (36%) or on their mobile (15 per cent).
+What’s more, the RCC survey indicates that half of the people planning to shop Black Friday will do it in-store compared to online (36%) or on their mobile device (15%).

 With a global pandemic happening, the landscape of this massive shopping event has changed.